Fatehpur Sikri, India - Things to Do in Fatehpur Sikri

 Top Things to Do in Fatehpur Sikri

-Booking Tip: Entry tickets cost ₹50 for Indians and ₹610 for foreigners.
+Booking Tip: Entry fee is ₹50 for Indians and ₹610 for foreigners.
 Visit early morning (8-10 AM) or late afternoon (4-6 PM) to avoid crowds and harsh sunlight.
-Hire an official guide at the entrance for ₹200-400 to fully appreciate the historical significance and architectural details.
+Hire a certified guide at the entrance for ₹200-500 to understand the historical significance and architectural details.

 Getting There